 - Think about the problems your customers have and how you help solve them.

-- Consider the unique strengths that your brand brings to the table.
+- Consider the unique strengths your brand brings to the table.

 - Look at your competitors to see how you can differentiate your brand.

 Remember, unique selling propositions aren’t specific to eCommerce sites and service-oriented businesses.
-If you’re a blogger, you’re likely “selling” information and want to establish yourself as a thought leader.
-The above questions still apply — what are you doing to do to set yourself apart from the crowd?
+If you’re a content creator or blogger, you’re “selling” information and want to establish yourself as a thought leader.
+The questions still apply — what are you doing to set yourself apart from the crowd?

 For more tips, use this guide on finding your unique selling proposition.

-Now that you have finished a big portion of your website strategy, you can start getting ready to set up your site.
-Begin that process by securing a domain name.
+Now that you have finished a big portion of your website plan, you can get ready to set up your site.
+Start the process by securing a domain name and hosting.

-Think of it this way: Your website is like your house.
-Your web hosting is like the land your house sits on.
-And your domain is like your street address.
+Think of it this way: Your website is like a house.
+Your web hosting is the land the house sits on.
+And the domain is the street address.

-Likewise, hosting is included with some website builder solutions — including GoDaddy Website Builder and Managed WordPress (more on that later).
+Domain names and hosting may also be purchased along with website builder solutions — like GoDaddy Website Builder (more on that later).

 Choosing a domain name

-As you choose a domain, you have two pieces of the domain to consider — the custom phrase that comes before the “dot” and the domain extension.
+When you choose a domain, you have two pieces of the domain to consider — the custom phrase that comes before the “dot” and the domain extension.
+The domain extension includes the “dot” and the letters after it.
 In these examples, the domain extension is in bold.

 The most common domain extensions are .com, .net, .info, .co and .org.
 These were the first domain extensions that existed, which is why many sites use them.
 They are also in high demand because they are the most recognizable.

-But, now there are hundreds of new domain extensions known as generic top-level domain names (gTLDs) you can use.
-You can now choose domain extensions that are highly relevant for your brand, such as:
+There are also hundreds of new domain extensions known as generic top-level domain names (gTLDs).
+You can choose domain extensions that are highly relevant for your brand, such as:

 5. Pick a website builder

-At this point in planning your website, you’re ready to decide which website builder will be the best for your project.
+At this point in planning, you’re ready to choose how you will build your website.

-- Use a more advanced DIY content management system like WordPress that requires a bit more technical know-how (although GoDaddy’s Managed WordPress Hosting makes starting a WordPress site much easier).
+- Use a more advanced content management system like WordPress that requires a bit more technical know-how (although GoDaddy's WordPress Hosting makes starting a WordPress site much easier).

 - Use custom code and start from scratch rather than using a pre-designed template.